circleci/circleci-docs/jekyll/_cci2/databases.md

 This section describes additional optional configuration for further customizing your build and avoiding race conditions.

-### Optimizing PostgreSQL images
-{: #optimizing-postgresql-images }
-{:.no_toc}

-The `cimg/postgres` Docker image uses regular persistent storage on disk.
-Storing the database in a ramdisk may improve performance.
-This can be done by setting the `PGDATA: /dev/shm/pgdata/data` environment variable in the service container image config.

 ### Using binaries
 {: #using-binaries }
 {:.no_toc}